pyrodex/homelab-inventory/README.md

 **Port already in use:**
 - Change the port mapping in `docker-compose.yaml`
 - Or stop the service using the port

+**Backup fails:**
+- Verify `BACKUP_DIRECTORY` exists and is writable
+- Check disk space availability
+- Review backup script logs: `docker compose logs backend | grep -i backup`
+- Ensure database file exists and is accessible

+**Environment validation errors:**
+- Check application logs for specific validation errors
+- Verify required directories exist or can be created
+- Review environment variable values
+- In production, ensure `SECRET_KEY` is set (not using default)

+**API returns unexpected format:**
+- All endpoints now return standardized format with `success` field
+- Check for `data` field in success responses
+- Check for `error` and `details` fields in error responses
+- Update client code if needed to handle new format

 ### Getting Help